-I am conscious that the areas where I do my teaching and research are undergoing rapid change, and that at any given time it is not unlikely that there will be students in the class who are more up to date than I am on the latest technologies and ideas, although not necessarily on the larger contexts of those developments.
-What I often have to offer are war stories, a deeper understanding of philosophy, a stronger sense of history, and a broader idea of the analogical cases that can help to inform the present conversation.
+I am conscious that the areas where I do my teaching and research are undergoing rapid change, and that at any given time it is not unlikely that there will be students in the class who are more up to date than I am on the latest communications technologies, although not necessarily on the larger context of those developments.
+What I have to offer are war stories, a deeper understanding of design philosophy, a stronger sense of relevant theoretical and historical underpinnings, and a broader idea of the analogical cases that can help to inform the present conversation.
 I also have the capacity to serve as a facilitator for learning and to lend a level of excitement and pertinence to their study.

 It is this stance of facilitator that I adopt most frequently.
 I believe a large part of my job is to scaffold the learning process, creating a congenial environment where people are willing to bring their best thinking to the table, as we all focus our attention on the particular subject at hand.
 Sometimes this involves discussing selected papers or design case studies, typically from book chapters or peer-reviewed sources that the students will have been asked to read before class.
 My approach here is to have ready a short list of what I consider to be the key points covered by the material, but to fall back on it only if the discussion fails to engage all of those salient points.
 More often than not, I find that the conversation ranges widely enough to cover not only what I considered essential, but also one or two other very good topics that I had not addressed in my own preparation.

-Over the past eight years, I have tended to teach courses that are heavily project based.
+Over the past 15 years at MRU, I have tended to teach courses that are heavily project based.
 When appropriate, I engage not-for-profit agencies in my classroom, being careful that the client’s objectives do not overshadow the learning outcomes established for the class.
 It is a delicate balance, but one that provides a remarkable learning opportunity for the students.
-In 2012 we worked on visualization projects with researchers from the University of Alberta, in 2013 with HIV Edmonton, in 2014 with the MRU Daycare, and in 2017 with a colleague and her students in geology.
+In 2012 we worked on visualization projects with researchers from the University of Alberta, in 2013 with HIV Edmonton, in 2014 with the MRU Daycare, and in 2017 with MRU’s Geology department.

 Finally, there are lecture components, where I am providing some digested information that the students can attempt to remember and use.
 I find these to be the least satisfying and productive of my classes.
 That said, the transfer of information is still a key component of education at every level, and it needs to be handled with care and efficiency.
 To balance lecture-style instruction, I allocate time to meet with students one-on-one or in small groups to discuss their projects.
-In classroom critiques are an important component of my teaching practice.
-My classes benefit from three hour face-to-face allocation, thus permitting extensive engagement with students’ project work.
-Since iteration is, I believe, critical to good design practice, I aim to pace projects in such a way as to enable multiple touch points, opportunities for questioning, and redirection, if necessary.
+In-classroom critiques are an important component of my teaching practice.
+My classes benefit from 3-hour face-to-face allocation, thus permitting extensive engagement with students’ project work.
+Since iteration is critical to good design practice and foundational to design education, I aim to pace projects in such a way as to enable multiple touch points, and opportunities for questioning and redirection, if necessary.